“I hate reading books.”

 The author, James Loewen, is a college professor who scoured text books, dismayed at the inaccuracies, fallacies, and inconsistencies, and used his knowledge to tell the true story as best as he could, all without sounding judgmental or opinionated.

-The result is a fascinating walk through our ancestor’s paths, that will change the way you think about what you thought you knew.
-Get your copy here.
+The result is a fascinating walk through our ancestor’s paths that will change the way you think about what you ‘thought’ you knew about American culture. `

 2. Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders